3DTopia/LayerPano3D/README.md

 cd ../../

 # ceres-solver

 git clone -b 1.14.0 https://github.com/ceres-solver/ceres-solver

+The dependency of Ceres, the TBB library, includes version information in the `tbb_stddef.h` file, which was removed starting from TBB version 2021.1.
+The `version.h` file in the same directory contains similar content.
+Replacing `tbb_stddef.h` with `version.h` in line 224 of the `FindTBB.cmake` file allows the compilation to proceed successfully.

 mkdir build && cd build

 cmake .. -DCMAKE_BUILD_TYPE=Release \
          -DBUILD_TESTING=OFF \
          -DBUILD_EXAMPLES=OFF \